krackalackel02/HPC-Coursework/README.md

     - [ ]  Task 5.
         - [ ]  Implement MPI
           - [ ]  Extend the code to execute in parallel using P = p<sup>2</sup> MPI ranks for integer p > 0.
-            - [ ]  Implement distribution of grid into ranks for cart grid
+            - [x]  Implement distribution of grid into ranks for cart grid
-            - [ ]  Implement exchange of ghost values at boundaries
+            - [x]  Implement exchange of ghost values at boundaries
+            - [ ]  Implement New data structure for vorticity
             - [ ]  Implement every method
               - [ ]  Account for if edge of cavity
               - [ ]  Implement regather of data
-          - [ ]  Other choices of P may be considered erroneous and your code should terminate.
+          - [x]  Other choices of P may be considered erroneous and your code should terminate.
-          - [ ]  Parallelisation should be achieved using domain decomposition with each dimension of the domain partitioned p ways.
+          - [x]  Parallelisation should be achieved using domain decomposition with each dimension of the domain partitioned p ways.
           - [ ]  **Report:** Provide a scaling plot showing the speedup of the code when run in parallel, relative to the case in serial, up to P = 16 ranks.
           - [ ]  **Report:** Concisely summarise your approach to parallelising the code with MPI and the changes you needed to make to convert the code to run in parallel.
           - [ ]  **Report:** How did you try to ensure the work done by each process was as balanced as possible?